 Roviana people consider that their history started in Bao.
-By that time – in the 13th century – they lived in the central part of New Georgia island and occasionally visited coast.
+By that time – in the 13th century – they lived in the central part of New Georgia island and occasionally visited the coast.
 It is possible that they were harassed by other tribes and due to this lived inland.

 The tribe gradually gained more and more control by producing shell valuables.
-These pieces of dead molluscs did not have any direct practical application – but somehow, step by step these shell rings turned into local money.
+These pieces of dead mollusks did not have any direct practical application – but somehow, step by step these shell rings turned into local money.

 Important changes took place in Roviana society between the 15th and 17th centuries.
 They came to the seaside, and together with their allies – Kazukuru people took control over Nusa Roviana island, overpowering local Koloi and Vuragare tribes in the late 16th century.
-Nusa Roviana was turned into their main fortress and trade centre, using the earlier fortifications which were started in the 13th – 14th century.
+Nusa Roviana was turned into their main fortress and trade center, using the earlier fortifications which were started in the 13th – 14th century.

-In meantime the traditions of Roviana changed too – instead of earlier megalithic stone platforms they built their shrines on coral pebble mounds, placing here the skulls of deceased chiefs – bangara.
+In the meantime the traditions of Roviana changed too – instead of earlier megalithic stone platforms they built their shrines on coral pebble mounds, placing here the skulls of deceased chiefs – bangara.
 Special broken shell rings with natural orange markings – bakiha – were offered to the deceased bangara.